 Michelle Elvy lives and works as an editor and manuscript assessor based in the Bay of Islands.
 She edits at Blue Five Notebook as well as here at Flash Frontier, and she contributes regularly to the Tuesday Poem collective and Awkword Paper Cut, where she runs a monthly column, Writers on Writing.
 Michelle’s first online project was the acclaimed 52|250 A Year of Flash.

 A Pushcart nominee and 2012 recipient of the NZ Society of Authors/ Auckland Museum Library Grant, Michelle has published poetry, fiction, travel writing and creative nonfiction in numerous print and online magazines.
 Her work can most recently be read in JAAM 31, 2014: A Year in Stories and Eastbourne: An Anthology.
 She has also judged various writing competitions, including those hosted by Flash Fiction World, the South Island Writers’ Association, the Whangarei Poetry Walk, 2013 NorthWrite Collaboration and the NYC Challenge Flash (2013) and Short Story (2014) competitions.
 Michelle is also coordinator of New Zealand’s National Flash Fiction Day and the international FLASH MOB.

-Michelle can also be found sailing on her 43’ sailboat, Momo, her home for ten years.
+Michelle can be found in 2013/14 sailing on her 43’ sailboat, Momo, in Indonesia.
+This boat has been her home for more than ten years.
 Slowing life to a 5-knot pace, Michelle embraces a less-is-more approach to just about everything.
 Flash suits.

 * * *